Imaging & Reports

 Objective evidence of central nervous system demyelination with progression over time

-Structural spinal changes without clear cord-level demyelination
+Structural spinal disease without clear cord-level demyelination

 Endocrine pathology successfully addressed surgically